 top of page

-Meet Our New Aquaculture Experts // Lachelle Russell & Kristian Moree Join the Conservation Cove Team, at the Queen Conch Mariculture center
+Meet Blue Action Lab's New Aquaculture Experts // Lachelle Russell & Kristian Moree Join the Conservation Cove Team, at the Queen Conch Mariculture center

 Lachelle Russell and Kristian Moree have joined the team at Conservation Cove, as Aquaculture Technicians, for the Grand Bahama Queen Conch Mariculture Center.
 They tell us why they are excited to be working on cutting-edge solutions and the challenges facing one of The Bahamas’ most iconic fisheries resources.